AnotherNoName/SexMaster.CC/README.md

 # SexMaster.CC All Versions
 :scream:

-Based phobos skid made by Chachoox and RawnDawn, with silent ca and other things :swagbaipip:
+Based phobos skid made by Chachoox, with silent ca and other things :swagbaipip:

 ## Join in ChachooxGang